Abstract submission has now closed.

 Due to time constraints, a limited number of oral and ePoster presentations are available for the virtual meeting in 2020.
 The final oral and ePoster program will be based upon the number of submissions received and the review scores.

-ePoster presentations – Presenters will deliver a short 3 minute talk (live, not pre-recorded) and answer questions from the audience during a specified poster session.
+ePoster presentations – Presenters will deliver a short 3 minute talk (pre-recorded).
 Your virtual poster will be one (1) PowerPoint slide.
-You will screen share with your participants to see your ePoster.
 Your ePoster should contain predominately graphics, images, tables etc rather than large amounts of text.

 Abstracts are invited for submission in the following themes: